Botany 500: Promotion

-In addition, the company also provided the wardrobes for Joey Bishop on The Joey Bishop Show, Danny Thomas on Make Room for Daddy, John Ericson on Honey West, John Newland on Alcoa Presents: One Step Beyond, Dick Van Dyke on The Dick Van Dyke Show, Don Adams on Get Smart, Mike Connors on Mannix, Telly Savalas on Kojak, Bob Newhart on The Bob Newhart Show, Dick Sargent on Bewitched, Brian Keith and Sebastian Cabot on Family Affair, Sherman Hemsley on The Jeffersons, Lyle Waggoner on Wonder Woman, Peter Graves on Mission: Impossible, Jack Klugman on Quincy, M.E., and Bill Macy and Conrad Bain on Maude.
+In addition, the company also provided the wardrobes for Joey Bishop on The Joey Bishop Show, Danny Thomas on Make Room for Daddy, John Ericson on Honey West, John Newland on Alcoa Presents: One Step Beyond, Dick Van Dyke on The Dick Van Dyke Show, Don Adams on Get Smart, Glen Campbell on The Glen Campbell Goodtime Hour, Mike Connors on Mannix, Telly Savalas on Kojak, Bob Newhart on The Bob Newhart Show, Dick Sargent on Bewitched, Brian Keith and Sebastian Cabot on Family Affair, Sherman Hemsley on The Jeffersons, Lyle Waggoner on Wonder Woman, Peter Graves on Mission: Impossible, Jack Klugman on Quincy, M.E., Bill Macy and Conrad Bain on Maude, and James Pritchett on The Doctors.
 Ryan O’Neal's wardrobe was furnished by Botany 500 in his movie Love Story.
-James Earl Jones's wardrobe was furnished by Botany 500 in the movie Claudine.
-Wardrobe for Flip Wilson on The Flip Wilson Show in the 1970s.
+James Earl Jones's wardrobe was furnished by Botany 500 in the movie Claudine, as was wardrobe for Flip Wilson on The Flip Wilson Show in the 1970s.
+Botany 500 was also credited with furnishing men's wardrobe for cast members of the 1977 television film Raid on Entebbe.